algolia/instantsearch-ios/doc/src/widgets.md

 ## SearchBar
 <img src="assets/img/widget_SearchBox.png" class="img-object" align="right" />

-The **SearchBar** widgets are made to takes care of querying the Algolia service on each keystroke.
+The **SearchBar** widgets are made to query the Algolia service on each keystroke.
 It is the main component of a search experience.

 There are 3 ways to use a **SearchBar** in your app with InstantSearch.

 - The **SearchBarWidget** which is a specialized `UISearchBar`.
 Since it inherits from `UISearchBar`, it supports all of its existing attributes.
 - The **TextFieldWidget** which is a specialized `UITextField`.
-Since it inherits from `UITextField`, it supports all of its existing attributes.
+Also, it supports all of `UITextField`'s existing attributes.
 - Using `InstantSearch.add(searchController: UISearchController)` for a `UISearchController` or `InstantSearch.add(searchBar: UISearchBar)` for a `UISearchBar` in order for InstantSearch to subscribe to typing events and automatically send search events to Algolia on each new keystroke.

 As with any `UIView`, you can specify the first 2 widgets in two ways: